Never Clean This With a Magic Eraser

-While Magic Erasers can come in handy for removing dirt and grim from your car’s cupholders and dashboard, don’t use them to polish the outside of your car.
+While Magic Erasers can come in handy for removing dirt and grime from your car’s cupholders and dashboard, don’t use them to polish the outside of your car.
 The eraser’s abrasiveness can do damage to your car’s paint.

-Nonstick Pots and Pans
+Nonstick pots and pans

 If you have any valuable collectibles, such as toys and hand-me-down jewelry, think twice before using a Magic Eraser to clean up old dirt and grime.
 Your collectibles aren’t worth the risk of doing more damage than good.

 Check out clever 12 tricks to clean silver.

 While Magic Erasers can be used to get crayon marks off a painted wall, don’t use them to clean wood paneling or other finished wood surfaces.
 The abrasiveness can strip away the finish.